-The Audit Committee has selected EFP Rotenberg LLP ("EFP Rotenberg") as the Company's independent public accountants for the fiscal year ending June 30, 2012.
-EFP Rotenberg is the firm resulting from the merger, effective October 1, 2009, of EFP Group with Rotenberg & Company, LLP (Rotenberg & Co."), which was first selected by the Audit Committee as the Company's independent public accountants for the fiscal year ending June 30, 2006.
-In connection with the merger Rotenberg & Co. resigned as the Company's independent accountants and the Audit Committee selected EFP Rotenberg LLP as the successor accounting firm.
+The Audit Committee has selected EFP Rotenberg, LLP ("EFP Rotenberg") as the Company's independent public accountants for the fiscal year ending June 30, 2013.
+EFP Rotenberg is the firm resulting from the merger, effective October 1, 2009, of EFP Group with Rotenberg & Company, LLP (Rotenberg & Co.), which was first selected by the Audit Committee as the Company's independent public accountants for the fiscal year ending June 30, 2006.
+In connection with the merger Rotenberg & Co. resigned as the Company's independent accountants and the Audit Committee selected EFP Rotenberg, LLP as the successor accounting firm.

-Unless otherwise specified by the shareholders, the shares represented by their properly executed proxies will be voted for ratification of the appointment of EFP Rotenberg, LLP as independent accountants for the fiscal year ending June 30, 2012.
+Unless otherwise specified by the shareholders, the shares represented by their properly executed proxies will be voted for ratification of the appointment of EFP Rotenberg, LLP as independent accountants for the fiscal year ending June 30, 2013.
 The Company is advised by said firm that neither the firm nor any of its partners now has, or during the past three years had, any direct financial interest or material indirect financial interest or any connection with the Company.

-A representative of EFP Rotenberg LLP is expected to be present at the Annual Meeting with the opportunity to make a statement if he or she desires to do so and to be available to respond to appropriate questions from the shareholders.
+A representative of EFP Rotenberg, LLP is expected to be present at the Annual Meeting with the opportunity to make a statement if he or she desires to do so and to be available to respond to appropriate questions from the shareholders.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR RATIFICATION OF THE APPOINTMENT OF EFP ROTENBERG LLP AS INDEPENDENT PUBLIC ACCOUNTANTS FOR THE COMPANY FOR FISCAL YEAR ENDING JUNE 30, 2012.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR RATIFICATION OF THE APPOINTMENT OF EFP ROTENBERG, LLP AS INDEPENDENT PUBLIC ACCOUNTANTS FOR THE COMPANY FOR FISCAL YEAR ENDING JUNE 30, 2013.

-The Company's Audit Committee had policies and procedures for pre-approving all audit and non-audit work performed by EFP Rotenberg for the fiscal year ended June 30, 2011, and 2010 respectively and all services to be performed by EFP Rotenberg LLP will be pre-approved.
+The Company's Audit Committee had policies and procedures for pre-approving all audit and non-audit work performed by EFP Rotenberg for the fiscal year ended June 30, 2012, and 2011 respectively and all services to be performed by EFP Rotenberg, LLP will be pre-approved.
 Pre-approval includes audit services, audit-related services, tax services and other services.

-The aggregate fees billed for professional services by EFP Rotenberg LLP in the fiscal years ended June 30, 2011, and 2010, respectively, for these various services were:
+The aggregate fees billed for professional services by EFP Rotenberg, LLP in the fiscal years ended June 30, 2012, and 2011, respectively, for these various services were:

+2012 2011

-TYPE OF FEES 2011 Amount Billed 2010 Amount Billed
+TYPE OF FEES Amount Billed Amount Billed

-(1) Audit Fees \$ 63,000 \$ 96,000
+(1) Audit Fees \$82,000 \$63,000

 (2) Audit Related Fees None None

-(3) Tax Fees \$ 9,500 9,500
+(3) Tax Fees \$ 9,500 \$ 9,500

-(4) All Other Fees None None None
+(4) All Other Fees None None

-Total \$72,500 \$105,500
+Total \$91,500 \$72,500

-In the above table, in accordance with the Securities and Exchange Commission's definitions and rules, "audit fees" are fees the Company paid for professional services rendered by the principal accountant for the audit of the Company's annual financial statements included in Form 10-K and review of financial statements included in Form 10-Qs, and for services that are normally provided by the principal accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services by the principal accountant that are reasonably related to the performance of the audit or review of the Company's financial statements; "tax fees" are fees for tax compliance, tax advice and tax planning rendered by the principal accountant.
+In the above table, in accordance with the Securities and Exchange Commission's definitions and rules, "audit fees" are fees the Company paid for professional services rendered by the principal accountant for the audit of the Company's annual financial statements included in Form 10-Qs, and for services that are normally provided by the principal accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services by the principal accountant that are reasonably related to the performance of the audit or review of the Company's financial statements; "tax fees" are fees for tax compliance, tax advice and tax planning rendered by the principal accountant.
 100% of the services set forth in sections (1) through (3) above were approved by the Audit Committee in accordance with its charter.